List of aviation accidents and incidents involving CFIT: 2009 Aviastar British Aerospace 146 crash

 On April 9, 2009, a British Aerospace 146-300 operating on a domestic ferry flight by Aviastar crashed while on approach into Wamena Airport in Indonesia.
 The flight was operating from Sentani Airport to Wamena.
 The flight was carrying voting papers and other airline cargo.
 The investigation found that the captain failed to respond to the co-pilot's attempts to inform him about oncoming terrain.
 The investigation also stated that a contributing factor was that the pilots weren't sufficiently trained on GPWS warnings and terrain evasion.

+TWA Flight 514

+Trans World Airlines Flight 514 was a domestic scheduled flight of Trans World Airlines from Indianapolis, Indiana, and Columbus, Ohio, to Washington National Airport.
+On December 1, 1974, the Boeing 727-231 serving the flight was diverted to Washington Dulles International Airport but crashed into Mount Weather, Virginia.
+All 92 occupants aboard, 85 passengers and 7 crew members, died.
+In stormy conditions late in the morning, the aircraft was in controlled flight and struck a low mountain 25 nmi northwest of its revised destination.

+The accident was one of two crashes involving Boeing 727 aircraft in the United States that day, the other being the crash of Northwest Orient Airlines Flight 6231 later that evening near Haverstraw, New York.

 Pacific Western Airlines Flight 3801

 Pacific Western Airlines Flight 3801 was an chartered international cargo flight for Trans International Airlines.
 The flight was from Athens International Airport in Greece, to Edmonton International Airport in Canada.
 There were 4 stopovers, which were at Los Rodeos Airport in the Canary Islands, Santa Maria Airport in the Azores, Greater Moncton International Airport and Toronto International Airport, both of which are in Canada.
 On January 2, 1973, the aircraft operating the flight, a Boeing 707-321C crashed while on approach into Edmonton, killing all 5 people on board and all 86 of the cattle on board.
 The investigation revealed that the pilots were extremely fatigued and inexperienced, making a backdoor ILS approach in terrible weather.
 The captain is thought to have been distracted by an electrical fault pointed out by the flight engineer, leaving the co-pilot to control the plane.
 However, the investigators believe that during this short period of time, he reverted from 707 procedures to 737 procedures.